Living With a Spinal Cord Injury - Topic Overview

 Caring for a person

-with a spinal cord injury can be both rewarding and difficult.
+who has a spinal cord injury can be both rewarding and difficult.
 If you help take

 yourself too.
 Find a local support group, and make time to do things you enjoy.